Henry Tazewell: Career

-In 1794, Tazewell was elected to the US Senate to fill the vacancy that had been caused by the resignation of John Taylor.
-Re-elected in 1798, he served from December 29, 1794, to his death.
-He served as the president pro tempore of the Senate in 1795.
+In 1794, legislators elected Tazewell to the U.S. Senate to fill the vacancy that had been caused by the resignation of John Taylor.
+Tazewell may be best known for leading the opposition to John Jay's treaty with England.
+Re-elected in 1798, Tazewell served from December 29, 1794, until his death in Philadelphia in 1799.
+Fellow Senators selected him as the president pro tempore of the Senate in 1795.

 When Tennessee Senator William Blount was impeached on account of treason in 1797, Tazewell cast the lone dissenting vote against Blount's expulsion from the Senate.
 Tazewell was one of four senators to vote against authorizing military force for the Quasi-War.